Cunningham Highway (Ipswich – Warwick), 2020 Disaster Recovery Funding Arrangements reconstruction works

 Key features

-• About 20,000m2 of rockfall protection mesh to be installed on the upslope.
+• About 20,000m2 of rockfall protection mesh has been installed on the upslope.

-• Over 1km of fencing at the bottom of the slope to catch falling rocks
+• Over 1km of fencing at the bottom of the slope to catch falling rocks, is being installed.

 • Works around the Main Range National Park carpark to maintain safety of highway traffic, visitors to the Gap crest and pedestrians.